NEW YORK—September 24, 2009

 With the New York City Marathon fast approaching, runners will want to do all they can to avoid injuries.

 If you are interested in attending the event or if you would like to talk with Dr. Metzl prior to the event, please contact Public Relations staff at Hospital for Special Surgery, 212.606.1197.
-We also invite you to contact us throughout the marathon season if you would like to interview Dr. Metzl and other members of the HSS Sports Medicine and Shoulder Service team when you are writing and need background on sports medicine and preventing athletic injuries.
+We also invite you to contact us throughout the marathon season if you would like to interview Dr. Metzl and other members of the HSS Sports Medicine Service team when you are writing and need background on sports medicine and preventing athletic injuries.